ORIGINALLY POSTED 16th MARCH 2017

-It’s fitting that I felt like I was being punched in the face with mini fists, because as you can see from the photos taken after the session below, I had a lot of swelling and red spots / rashes.
+I was wincing a lot, and at one point she had to ask me to move closer, said I was on the edge of my seat so much, it looked like I was trying to escape out the window lol It’s telling that I felt like I was being punched in the face with mini fists, because as you can see from the photos taken after the session below, I had a lot of swelling and redness.

-I know these photos aren’t very pretty lol, but I think they’re worth sharing.
+I know these photos aren’t very pretty, but I think they’re worth sharing.
 This session really affected my skin more than normal.
-I had a lot of spots and red skin right after the session, you can also see the early signs of swelling in the photo above.
+I had a lot of spots and red skin right after the session, and you can also see the early signs of swelling in the first photo.

-Again, not a very pretty photo, but this was when I got home, about an hour after treatment.
+The second not very pretty photo was taken when I got home, about an hour after treatment.
 There wasn’t much pain at this point, just a strange tight sensation, as if my skin was stretching too much.
 I still had a lot of spots on my face too, as well as a lot of swelling under my chin.
 I looked like Desperate Dan for about 24 hours lol, my chin was massive.
 The spots and everything else all cleared within about 48 hours.

 So, it was an uncomfortable session, yet pretty uneventful.
 I had my music on and kept thinking about that Robin I always see.
 He somehow helps me stay focused.
 Instead of thinking about the pain, I think about the Robin :) The most painful areas today were actually my sideburns.
 That’s where she starts and normally I don’t feel it, but today, BANG.
 Like a mini punch to the face.
 That’s how the session started, and I sort of thought, what the heck was that lol The top lip hurt too.
 That top lip is really so painful, I don’t think it will ever be nice having that area done.